Stimulus package breaks new ground in European unity

 FRANKFURT, Germany (AP) — European leaders took a historic step towards sharing financial burdens among the EU’s 27 countries by agreeing to borrow and spend together to pull the economy out of the deep recession caused by the virus outbreak.

-Pushed by Germany’s Angela Merkel and France’s Emmanuel Macron, leaders agreed to borrow together by selling bonds, using the European Union’s collective strong credit rating to borrow at low interest costs.
-The money will fill a 750 billion-euro ($855 billion) recovery fund that will boost the hoped for economic rebound next year and restore growth and jobs lost in this year’s plunge.
+Pushed by Germany’s Angela Merkel and France’s Emmanuel Macron, leaders agreed to borrow jointly by selling bonds, using the European Union’s collective strong credit rating that keeps interest costs low.
+The money will fill a 750 billion-euro ($855 billion) recovery fund to be used to boost the hoped for economic rebound next year through 2023 and restore the growth and jobs lost in this year’s plunge.

-Two decisions – shared borrowing, and simply handing out much of the money as grants – broke longstanding resistance from some of the financially stronger countries to exposing their finances and taxpayers to troubles in southern Europe where bureaucracy and red tape continue to slow growth.
+Two decisions – shared borrowing, and simply handing out over half the money as grants – broke through longstanding opposition from some of the financially stronger countries to exposing their finances and taxpayers to troubles in southern Europe, where bureaucracy and red tape continue to slow growth.
 Germany, which had long resisted shared borrowing, played a decisive role by changing its approach in the face of the crisis as Merkel pressed for a deal.

 “With the biggest-ever effort of cross-border solidarity, the EU is sending a strong signal of internal cohesion,” said Holger Schmieding, chief economist at Berenberg bank.
 “Near-term, the confidence effect can matter even more than the money itself.”